-We suggest that the researcher firstly conducts a desktop search of the firm's website and relevant internet resources to identify key people for interview but there will be a process of snowballing once you are in the firm, as key informants are identified for follow up.
-Interviewees at each firm may include Human Resource managers, managers of training programmes and any other individuals responsible for skills development and technological change at the firm.
+We suggest that the researcher firstly conducts a desktop search of the university's website and relevant internet resources to identify key people for interview but there will be a process of snowballing once you are in the university, as key informants are identified for follow up.

-The generic plan for data gathering and analysis, which should be adapted for each firm context, provides a guide for using the schedules and templates (see Table 3).
+The generic plan for data gathering and analysis, which should be adapted for each university context, provides a guide for using the schedules (see Table 3).